Skip to content

 Marketplace The catalog of plugins available for install.
 Sourced from marketplace.registryUrl.
 Admins approve install requests when approval is enforced.

-Marketplace registry A static JSON feed plus the wheel files it points at.
+Marketplace registry A static JSON feed plus the .mint bundle files it points at.
 Hostable on any HTTPS endpoint.
-Default is marketplace.morscherlab.org.
+The default registry is MorscherLab/mint-registry.

 Member (system role) A user with read + write rights for projects and experiments they belong to, but no platform-admin rights.
 Most lab users are Members.